'America is running away': Syrian withdrawal turns chaotic

 One armored vehicle, its American flag flying on the back, reversed down the street and popped onto the sidewalk, apparently searching for a way around the angry men stomping toward it, jabbing their fingers in the air and shouting insults.

-Now, the whole rationale Trump put forward for the retreat — to get American troops out of the Mideast and "endless wars" — is in doubt.
+The withdrawal, Trump says, aims to get American troops out of the Mideast and "endless wars," but decisionmakers have stumbled repeatedly over how much really to pull out.

-Rather than leaving the region, the withdrawing troops will deploy in neighboring Iraq to fight the Islamic State group, which many warn could get new life from the Syria turmoil.
 Some U.S. forces are still in eastern Syria, helping Kurdish fighters protect oil fields.
 Defense Secretary Mark Esper said Monday he was discussing keeping them there.
+He also said the withdrawing troops will deploy in neighboring Iraq to fight the Islamic State group.
+But on Tuesday, Iraq's military said the troops did not have permission to stay in Iraq.

 Trump surprised even his own military on the ground when he agreed to remove U.S. soldiers working with Kurdish-led forces near the border in an Oct.
 6 phone call with Turkish President Recep Tayyip Erdogan.
 Three days later, Turkey launched its offensive with heavy bombardment along the frontier.